Contracts generally expire due to reaching their predetermined end date or the completion of their terms.

 In addition, regulatory bodies could impose fines or sanctions on the firm for operating without a valid contract, affecting its reputation and financial standing.

-We hope you’re now well-informed to mitigate unplanned contract expiration, never to be surprised or unprepared for it again.
+We hope you’re now well informed to mitigate unplanned contract expirations and are no longer surprised or unprepared for them again.

 A good first step is to start managing your contracts with a tool where you can add and then control their expiration dates.